 Philipp Theile, M.Sc.

-has been working as a Research Associate at EWI since 2019.
+is Research Associate at EWI since 2019 and doctoral candidate at the University of Cologne.
 His research focus lies in the fields of energy system modelling with a focus on decentralization and digitalization of energy systems.
 Before joining EWI, Philipp Theile studied Industrial Engineering with a major in Eletrical Energy Technology at RWTH Aachen University, Royal Institute of Technology (Stockholm, Sweden) and Leibniz Universität Hannover.

 Client: Siemens AG

 Development of the momentary reserve and estimation of the need for Fast Frequency Response in the European network system

 Together with ef.Ruhr, EWI investigated the development of frequency stability in Germany on behalf of Siemens AG.
 With the help of the European electricity market model DIMENSION, the power plant parks of two scenarios were optimized for the year 2040.
 The first scenario exclusively depicts the German coal phase-out, while the second scenario additionally assumes that the European countries with a high proportion of conventional power generation will make a change towards renewable energies.
 As indicators for the frequency stability of the resulting systems, ef.Ruhr uses a point model to determine the frequency gradients, grid start-up time constants and dynamic frequency minima.